I watched five minutes of Good Morning America today, and this is what I saw—

-First, the situation in Charlotte, NC—lots of frightening images and explosive close-ups, complete with angled shots and shaky filming to capitalize on the feeling of chaos and panic in an already volatile situation.
+First, a piece about an episode in Some Town, USA—lots of frightening images and explosive close-ups, complete with angled shots and shaky filming to capitalize on the feeling of chaos and panic in an already volatile situation.

 Second, a bunch of scary Trump stuff, so familiar it’s becoming boring.